Two people fall critically ill near UK nerve poisoning town - AFP

-Amesbury (United Kingdom) (AFP) - Two people are critically ill in hospital after suspected exposure to an "unknown substance" near the English town where a former Russian spy was poisoned with a nerve agent, officials said Wednesday.
+Amesbury (United Kingdom) (AFP) - Two people are in hospital in critical condition after exposure to an "unknown substance" in the same British town where a former Russian spy and his daughter were poisoned with a nerve agent earlier this year, officials said Wednesday.

-Counter-terrorism police, who the led the investigation into the poisoning of Sergei Skripal and his daughter Yulia, said they were assisting local police in the investigation which has been declared a "major incident" by the emergency services.
+Counter-terrorism police, who the led the investigation into the poisoning of Sergei and Yulia Skripal, said they were assisting local police in the investigation which has been declared a "major incident" by the emergency services.

 Scientists at Britain's defence laboratory at Porton Down are carrying out tests to try and establish if there is any connection between the two incidents, British media reported.